Earth Day Volunteer Page

 Unloaders – Help festival participants and organizers with unloading their gear and equipment.

 Set-Up Teams – Site marking, tent set up, weights, tables, chairs, specific activity zones, signs, flags, etc.

 Coordinator Assistants – Direct help for our Site Manager and Event Coordinator in any capacity needed.

-Event Central Assistants – Help with info and volunteer sign-in areas, keep things tidy.
+Event Central & Volunteer Station Assistants – Help run both the public info and volunteer sign-in areas.